-Wildlife managers may work with or supervise other staff members such as wildlife technicians, wildlife biologists, game wardens, wildlife rehabilitators, administrative support staff, and volunteers.
+Wildlife managers may work with or supervise other staff members such as wildlife technicians, wildlife biologists, game wardens, wildlife rehabilitators, wildlife officers, administrative support staff, and volunteers.

 Wildlife managers may have to travel long distances across the wildlife management area to perform their duties.
 It may be necessary to walk, hike, bike, ride horses, or utilize boats to conduct surveys of the territory and its inhabitants.
 Some evening, weekend, or holiday hours may be required from time to time.
 When working outdoors, a manager must be prepared to adjust to changing temperatures and inclement weather conditions.

 Most wildlife managers work in wildlife management areas, fisheries, hatcheries, preserves, and other related locations.
 The majority of positions are found with state departments of fish and wildlife or the federal government, but there are also privately owned wildlife management areas or consulting firms that may seek the services of a qualified wildlife manager.

 Most wildlife managers must hold a four-year degree in wildlife biology, ecology, zoology, animal science, or a closely related biological field.
 A familiarity with computer-based technology, the ability to handle animals, excellent communication skills, and knowledge of animal taxonomy will all prove beneficial to candidates entering this field.
 Technology, the ability to handle animals, excellent communication skills, and knowledge of animal taxonomy will all prove beneficial to candidates entering this field.